mariosotil/river-framework-documentation/getting-started.md

 _First at all, you will need Java JDK 1.6+ and IBM Notes 8.5+ installed in your computer and download the River Framework binaries as a ZIP file from [OpenNTF](http://www.openntf.org/main.nsf/project.xsp?r=project/River%20Framework/releases)._

-Let's say that we need to open a IBM Notes session, create a test database, create a document, set a simple value and retrieve it again.
-Also, say "Hello" :-)
+Let's say that we need to open a IBM Notes session, create a test database, create a document, set a simple value and retrieve it again, and say "Hello world!".

-You can download the code from this example from this gist, [GettingStarted.java](https://gist.github.com/mariosotil/997ffc46a330537d0165).
-Meanwhile, here's how it works:

-To begin with, we define an arbitrary name for the test database, and retrieve the password from the command line arguments.
+To begin with, our program will define an arbitrary name for the test database, and retrieve the password from the command line arguments.

 ```java
 final String filepath = "river-getting-started.nsf";